 Under the UK de-facto or unmarried partner visa, a UK-based citizen can bring his or her unmarried partner from other countries to the UK provided that they have been in a committed relationship with the British Citizen for a minimum of two years.
-The Defacto Visa allows couples and same-sex couples the equal rights and benefits as are allowed to those who are married or living in a Civil Partnership to get a Partner Visa.
+The Defacto Visa allows couples and same-sex couples the equal rights and benefits as are allowed to those who are married or living in a Civil Partnership.

 This visa permits a two-year probationary period in the UK.
 Following this, one can apply for indefinite leave to remain and, subsequently, UK nationality.
 In such cases, the couples must be cohabiting for a minimum of two years before applying for the probationary period.

-Under immigration laws, both heterosexuals and homosexuals are treated equally with equal rights and no restriction to work in the UK.
+Under immigration laws, both heterosexuals and homosexuals are treated equally with equal rights and there is no restriction regarding work in the UK.

 Applicants in all such cases must obtain prior clearance for entering the UK else their applications will be refused.

 Eligibility Requirements for a UK De-Facto Visa